d3x41/documentation-dev/md/tips-and-tricks/How-to-change-login-wallpaper.md

 ```

 ## Graphic method
-The **lightdm-gtk-greeter-settings** tool is integrated by default on MATE, LXDE, XFCE and KDE to be able to easily change the lightdm settings.
+The **lightdm-gtk-greeter-settings** tool is integrated by default on MATE, LXQT, XFCE and KDE to be able to easily change the lightdm settings.
 This will produce the same result as editing the `/etc/lightdm/lightdm-gtk-greeter.conf` file as the software will modify it to reflect your settings made.